-After a crazy 2020, it’s finally a new year!
-2021 brings new goals, new hurdles to leap through, and new chances.
+After a crazy few years, it’s finally a new year!
+A new year brings new goals, new hurdles to leap through, and new chances.
 We’re sure it will bring chances to meet someone new through Catholic Singles!

 With all of these new possibilities, it’s a great time to get to know some new saints.
 Saints are invaluable friends along our journey of faith and to sainthood.
 But they can also be encouraging in your online dating experience.

-Here are seven saints to get to know (or get to know in a deeper way!) in 2021.
+Here are seven saints to get to know (or get to know in a deeper way!) in the upcoming year.

 Saint Raphael the Archangel